The Best Binoculars for Birding Reviewed By Category

 In evaluating the Celestron, we feel this is your top choice for the budget category.

 - PERFECT BINOCULARS FOR EVERY ADVENTURE: A great match for everyone from beginners to mid-range outdoors and birding enthusiasts.
 The perfect combination of premium build, portability, and price

-- TOP-RATED GLASS OPTICS WITH IMPRESSIVE SPECS: Fully multi-coated lenses for brighter images, more contrast and highest resolution with phase-coated BaK-4 prisms, 8x magnification power, and 6.5-foot close focus.
-Carrying Case-Padded nylon canvas
+- TOP-RATED GLASS OPTICS WITH IMPRESSIVE SPECS: Fully multi-coated lenses for brighter images, more contrast and highest resolution with phase-coated BaK-4 prisms, 8x magnification power, and 6.5-foot close focus

 - ROBUST, WATERPROOF MID-SIZED BODY: Incredibly precise build and design that offers protection from outdoor elements.
 Features a waterproof/fogproof, rubber-armored, polycarbonate housing.
 Comfortable twist-up eyecups with multi-stop function ensure proper positioning of the eyes for eyeglass wearers and non-eyeglass wearers alike

 - ALL YOU NEED IS INCLUDED: Take this Binocular with you anywhere!
 We’ve included a compact carrying case, objective lens caps, an eyepiece rainguard, a neck strap, a lens cloth, and an instruction manual for easy use on the go!

 - UNBEATABLE WARRANTY AND CUSTOMER SUPPORT: Buy with confidence from Celestron, a leading binocular and telescope brand, based in California since 1960.
 Your purchase is backed by a Limited Lifetime warranty and unlimited access to technical support from our team of US-based experts